alisonbuss/quickstart-traefik2/README.md

-# Quickstart of a reverse proxy service using Traefik(v2.*) with Docker Compose, Swarm, and Binary..
+# Quickstart of a reverse proxy service using Traefik(v2.*) with Docker Compose and Swarm.

 #### Translation for: **[English](https://github.com/alisonbuss/quickstart-traefik2/blob/master/README_LANG_EN.md)**.